tonybutzer/et/docs/source/80scrum.md

 http://www.yellowstone.solutions/thredds/catalog.html

 This would let you subset our results  to particular regions or times and compare them to your outputs.
 Maybe that would help at some point.
 I have this server running on a slow instance, so if you plan to do a lot of work with it, please let me know.
 I can boost it up to something more powerful.

-It was fun to talk to you and I'm looking forward to more collaboration.
-Feel free to write with any questions.
-I'll do the same!
-Mike

-- note - Thanks Mike for all of the help in bootstrapping our models in AWS